World-of-Workflows/WorkflowsUniversity/docs/16_using_ai/websiteExamples.md

 use Tailwind CSS for formatting.
 ```

 **Grimoire** will produce all of the elements for your web page.
-Now you just need to copy and paste them into the appropriate activitities in your workflow.
+Now you just need to copy and paste them into the appropriate activities in your workflow.

 ### HTML structure